xanansah/gatsby-starter-netlify-cms/src/pages/blog/2018-10-12-what-makes-up-your-credit-score.md

 ---
 templateKey: blog-post
-title: What Makes Up Your Credit Score
+title: Your Credit Score Explained
 date: 2018-10-12T14:46:06.821Z
 description: >-
   We reveal exactly what goes into a credit score and how it’s calculated, so